SirumTME/docker-rsync-backup/README.md

       is that semicolon may not be present in any of the patterns.
     CRON_TIME ("0 1 * * *"): The time to do backups.
 The default is at 01:00
       every night.
+    KEEP_DAYS (30): Defines how many Days of incremental Backups should be kept